 However, November in Norway is usually quite dark and wet, especially in the south and west of Norway.
 The northern part is usually already full of snow and ready for winter.
 When there is snow, you can already start feeling the cosy Christmassy atmosphere everywhere and Oslo in winter is not a bad place to be.

 During the last few days of November, the places located in the Arctic Circle experience the time of Polar Nights, which means complete darkness.
-This is also when the Northern Lights season is in its fullest.
+This is also when the Northern Lights season is at its fullest.

 Weather in Norway in November